-ENGLISH III: AMERICAN PERSPECTIVES Introductory
+ENGLISH III: AMERICAN PERSPECTIVES

 Since this course is designed to remediate English skills, the student must demonstrate, either through standardized test scores or teacher recommendation, a need for placement at this level.
 Skills developed include reading for comprehension, recognizing patterns of development in reading, distinguishing fact from opinion, and building vocabulary skills.
+Enrollment in these courses requires permission from an administrator or as dictated by an individualized plan.